acend/terraform-training/content/en/docs/04/4-config-files.md

 ### Explanation

-The backend of type `local` is declared but missing the `path` argument; this is a partial configuration.
+The backend of type `local` is declared but missing the `path` argument; this is a so-called "partial configuration".
 The missing argument will be added via a config file.

 ## Step 2: Offload configuration to separate files

-It is best practice to separate configuration from the HCL code.
+It is best practice separating configuration from HCL code.
 For this purpose we create a dedicated directory:
 ```bash
 mkdir config
 ```

-Create a new file named `config/dev.tfvars` and paste the following content:
+Create a new file named `config/dev.tfvars` and add the following content:
 ```terraform
 environment = "dev"
 ```

-Create a new file named `config/dev_backend.tfvars` and paste the following content:
+Create a new file named `config/dev_backend.tfvars` and add the following content:
 ```terraform
 path = "dev.tfstate"
 ```